raspberrypilearning/cd-beginner-scratch-sushi/en/step_9.md

 --- collapse ---
 ---
-title: How does it work?
+title: How does this work?
 ---

-You are being clever here: when the fish is hidden, wait, move it, then show it again.
+You are being clever here: when the fish is hidden, it waits, moves, and then shows up again.

-It looks like lots of fish, but it’s that one sprite moving around!
+It looks like lots of fish keep appearing, but it’s that one sprite moving around!

 --- /collapse ---

 That’s a game!
-But there’s no way to keep score yet...or to win.
+But there’s no way to keep score yet, or to win.
 You can fix that too — on the next card!